huzefaMD/ai/PromptEngineering/Lesson4.md

 Should I run paid ads for HuzefAI right now?

-_Think step by step.
+**Think step by step.
 After your recommendation, argue the opposite view.
-Then give your final balanced conclusion._
+Then give your final balanced conclusion.**

+_Level 3 is incredibly powerful for important decisions - it forces Claude to see both sides before concluding_